ComputeCanada/software-stack/doc/INDEX.md

 ## Introduction

-The software available to Compute Canada users, including scientific and research software, is maintained in a single central software stack accessible from all Compute Canada clusters.
-This presents users with a consistent experience across all current and future Compute Canada sites.
+The software available to Alliance users, including scientific and research software, is maintained in a single central software stack accessible from all Alliance clusters.
+This presents users with a consistent experience across all current and future Alliance sites.

 A variety of tools are used to achieve this.
 [Gentoo](https://www.gentoo.org/) provide an underlying layer containing the